Wayne742/Project2018/README.md

 ## Part 2.
-My work on the data set.
+This section is about my work on the data set.
 What I did with the data, e.g sum, mean, median, etc.
 My analysis of the data set is quite rudimentary.
 I have chosen to apply the following mathmatical operation;

 ### Sum.